abhishake21/Encryption-App/README.md

 # Encryption-App
 A simple python program that lets you Encrypt and Decrypt files and folders using a password and salt of your choice.
-So far tested with txt / png / jpeg / json / html / csv / zip / mp3 / mp4 / pdf

 I have created a GUI App and a CLI version as well.
 At first, i just created a simple CLI version but then i got tired of typing the full path of the files one by one and so i created a GUI app for it.
 I have included both versions, so use which ever you like.
 I prefer GUI cause its very easy to just run the exe and encrypt files and folder.